 - Free coffee and tea in the hotel lobby.
 My son thought hed died and gone to heaven.
 This freebie saves you $10 a time.
 Get hot drinks for the bus ride and feel like a real New Yorker.

 - For a family of four.
-Two large beds in an airy room. $104 per night.
+Two large beds in a large airy room. $104 per night.

-How to Get Around NYC on The Cheap.
+Best Way to Get Around NYC on a Budget

 - If you plan on staying in one area for the entire duration of your stay in NYC, you could get taxis, and this would no doubt work out cheaper for you, especially if you are a family.
 But.
 Who wants to come to the most exciting city in the world and stay in one place for the whole time?
 Not you?
 Good.
 Glad to hear it.
 In that case then, other than walking, you are going to need to buy bus or metro tickets to get yourself from one place to the next.